-This publication presents information on motor vehicles in Great Britain that were licensed on the 30 September 2013 (the end of quarter 3), or which were registered for the first time during quarter 3 (July to September) 2013.
+Information on motor vehicles in Great Britain that were licensed on 30 September 2013, or which were registered for the first time during July to September 2013.

 The statistics are derived from data held by the Driver and Vehicle Licensing Agency (DVLA), which administers vehicle registration and licensing records in Great Britain.

-- the total number of licensed vehicles has increased over the long term, but the rate of increase slowed down somewhat in the mid-2000s, and slowed further at the onset of the recession in 2008-09.
-The year-on-year increase in the latest quarter is the largest since 2007.
+- the total number of licensed vehicles has increased over the long term, but the rate of increase slowed down somewhat in the mid-2000s, and slowed further at the onset of the recession in 2008 to 2009.
+The year-on-year increase in the latest quarter is the largest since 2007

-- 751 thousand vehicles were registered for the first time in Great Britain from July to September 2013, up 10.2% on the same quarter of the previous year.
+- 751,000 vehicles were registered for the first time in Great Britain, up 10.2% on the same quarter of the previous year

-- from July to September 2013, a total of 1,210 new ultra-low emission vehicles were registered for the first time (in the UK).
+- a total of 1,210 new ultra-low emission vehicles were registered for the first time (in the UK)